kahmali/meteor-restivus/README.md

     - `GET /api/collection`
     - Return a list of all entities within the collection (filtered searching via query params coming soon!).
-  - `deleteAll` _Endpoint_
-    - `DELETE /api/collection`
-    - Remove all entities in the collection. **Be very careful with this endpoint!** This should probably only be used for development or by users with a specific role, like 'admin'.
   - `post` _Endpoint_
     - `POST /api/collection`
     - Add a new entity to the collection.
 All data passed in the request body will be copied into